Connect with us

 5. Goldin Finance 117

-Also known as China 117 Tower, Goldin Finance 117 is an unfinished 597-metre skyscraper that has been under construction since 2008 in Tanjin, China.
+Also known as China 117 Tower, Goldin Finance 117 is an unfinished 597-metre skyscraper under construction since 2008 in Tianjin, China.

-It is designed to resemble a walking stick, and this has earned it the nickname.
+It is designed to resemble a walking stick, earning it the nickname.

-The building, which is owned by Goldin Properties was initially set for completion in 2014, but work was stopped in January 2010 and restarted in 2011.
+The building, owned by Goldin Properties, was initially set for completion in 2014, but work was stopped in January 2010 and restarted in 2011.

 Goldin Finance 117.
 PHOTO | COURTESY

 The 117-floor Goldin Finance 117 topped out on September 8, 2015, but the building remains incomplete and unoccupied.
-The schedule of the project remains unclear since the contractor, China State Construction Engineering Corporation, has already left the site.
+The project schedule remains unclear since the contractor, China State Construction Engineering Corporation, has already left the site.

 6. Lotte World Tower